 We’re excited to have launched this brand new community project called ‘Striking a Chord’ – all of which you can participate in from the comfort of your home.

-Striking a Chord explores the many ways in which music can make us think, feel or remember specific things, and throughout the project we’ll be asking you for your own musical memories, running weekly Facebook competitions (like us on Facebook to take part!) and offering younger listeners the opportunity to get arty whilst listening to music.
+Striking a Chord explores the many ways in which music can make us think, feel or remember specific things, and throughout the project we’ll be asking you for your own musical memories, and have offered younger listeners the opportunity to get arty whilst listening to music.
 See below for more information about some parts of the project, and return to this page for further updates!

 Your Musical Memories